abrarzargai/MtecHub-FinTech/README.md

 -can subscribe to the product of member

 ## Member
--can see listed if subscribe products
+-can see listed of subscribe products
--member cash register will be created upon subscription
+-member cash register will be created upon subscription -members are also part of agencies

--
--
+-can view his info,transcation and collection calender